milindsahoo329/DesignPatterns/README.md

 15. Facade Pattern -
 Used in scenarios where we need to provide easy to use methods from existing set of classes

+16. Adapter Pattern -
+Used in places where interfaces are to be converted into interfaces of other classes which would not work due to incompatible class types